cshen-dev/langscope/_posts/2021-12-20-top-7-cloud-friendly-programming-languages.md

 ---
 layout: post
-title: 'Top 7 Cloud-Friendly Programming Languages for Every Developer :cloud:'
+title: 'Top 7 cloud-friendly programming languages for every developer :cloud:'
 ---

 With the rise of microservices, organizations are increasingly using multiple programming languages.
 The best language for a particular microservice is chosen based on its specific domain.
 To meet this need, large cloud service providers like AWS, GCP, and Azure offer a variety of SDKs for different programming languages.
 This makes it easier for developers to build and maintain microservices on these platforms.